 Work With a Reputable Lawyer

-Whether you’re filing for bankruptcy under Chapter 7 or 13, it’s best to have reliable and trustworthy legal counsel helping you out.
+Whether you’re filing for bankruptcy under Chapter 7 or 13, it’s best to have reliable and trustworthy bankruptcy law firm helping you out.
 They may not erase your debts, but they can surely help lobby for the best repayment terms for you.